DPenner1/Primell/README.md

 # Running Primell #

-At the moment, the interpreter engine supports running code from a file and a limited REPL mode (single line input, no memory maintained).

-Interpreter commands are prefixed with `?`, which on its own pulls up the help menu.
+Console commands are prefixed with `?`, which on its own pulls up the help menu.
 To run a file, use:

     ?run <file path>